Ultimate Marvel vs. Capcom 3: Modes

 Ultimate Marvel vs. Capcom 3 includes several game modes from the original, including Arcade Mode, where the player fights against AI-controlled opponents to reach the final boss character, Galactus; Versus Mode, where two players engage in combat; Mission Mode, which includes a series of trials for each playable character; and Training Mode.
 "Heroes and Heralds" is a free downloadable single-player and multiplayer team-based mode where players earn new abilities with upgrade cards, customize their characters with new powers, and compete in factions as either the heroes defending Earth or as one of Galactus' Heralds.
 The "ability cards", which feature various characters from the Marvel and Capcom universes, unlock special power-ups, such as invisibility and projectile invincibility, for use during mode-specific combat.
 Up to three different cards may be equipped at once, with more than 100 cards available to collect.
 A new offline mode, called "Galactus Mode", allows players to fight as Galactus against AI-controlled opponents.

 An optimized netcode is present in the game, providing smoother online play compared to Fate of Two Worlds.
 A new spectator mode allows up to six players to watch online matches between other players.
 Rematch features and leaderboard functionality have also been improved to enhance the game's online experience.

 Playable characters

 Ultimate Marvel vs. Capcom 3 features the original 36 characters from Marvel vs. Capcom 3: Fate of Two Worlds and introduces 12 new playable fighters.
-Jill Valentine and Shuma-Gorath, the two characters released as downloadable content (DLC) for the previous game, remained available for download, up until all DLC content for the game was removed from online stores in December 2013; they are included in the PlayStation 4, Xbox One, and PC re-releases.
+Jill Valentine and Shuma-Gorath, the two characters released as downloadable content (DLC) for the previous game, remained available for download, up until all DLC for the game was removed from online stores in December 2013; they are included in the PlayStation 4, Xbox One, and PC re-releases.
 Characters added to Ultimate are marked in bold.